Trovemaster/Duo/docs/source/functions.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Any three single functions implemented in Duo can be used to form a coupled 2x2 system to form PEC with avoiding crossings.
 This is done using the types ``Coupled-PEC`` or ``COUPLED-PEC-BETA``, together with sub-types specifying three functions required to form a coupled system, PEC1, PEC2 and Coupling12.
 This form also requires that the corresponding numbers of parameters are specified using ``Nparameters``.
 As above, the last parameter is reserved for the component index (1,2) referring to the adiabatic potential.
-Here is an example of an adibatic potential with an avoiding crossing formed from a 2x2 'diabatic' system, an EMO potential, a repulsive potential and an (inverted) EMO used as a coupling (from an AlH model):
+Here is an example of an adiabatic potential with an avoiding crossing formed from a 2x2 'diabatic' system, an EMO potential, a repulsive potential and an (inverted) EMO used as a coupling (from an AlH model):
 ::

       poten A